Elizabeth Nabel

-Education
+Early life and education

 Nabel was born Elizabeth Emilee Guenthner and raised in St. Paul, Minnesota.
 Nabel became interested in biomedicine during scientific research at St. Olaf College.
 She graduated summa cum laude from St. Olaf in 1974 and earned her MD degree from Weill Cornell Medical College in 1981.
 As a senior medical student, she spent a month's elective in cardiology at the Brigham and Women's Hospital.

 She later returned to Brigham and Women’s Hospital for her house staff training in internal medicine, interested in linking clinical medicine with research.
 She considered cardiology the best match for her because she considered it the best specialty to make advances as a physician-scientist.

 Career

-In 1987, on completion of fellowships in Boston, Nabel and husband Gary Nabel moved to the University of Michigan, where Nabel ascended through the academic ranks to Professor of Medicine and Physiology and Director of a new, interdepartmental, and multidisciplinary Cardiovascular Research Center and became Chief of the Cardiology Division.
+In 1987, on completion of fellowships in Boston, Elizabeth Nabel and her husband Gary Nabel moved to the University of Michigan, where Elizabeth Nabel ascended through the academic ranks to Professor of Medicine and Physiology and Director of a new, interdepartmental, and multidisciplinary Cardiovascular Research Center and became Chief of the Cardiology Division.
 Nabel moved to the National Institutes of Health (NIH) in 1999 to become Scientific Director of Clinical Research and Chief of the Vascular Biology Section in the intramural program of the National Heart, Lung and Blood Institute (NHLBI).
 As director of the NIH’s National Heart, Lung, and Blood Institute from 2005 to 2009, Nabel had a history of advocacy and broadening access to care.
 She leveraged the $3 billion research portfolio to establish pioneering scientific programs in genomics, stem cells, and translational research.
 During her tenure, NHLBI was the first NIH institute to expedite review for new investigator research grant applications.
 She was a co-founder of the Global Alliance for Chronic Diseases.
-One of her signature advocacy efforts was the Red Dress Heart Truth campaign, which raises heart awareness in women through industry partnerships.
+One of her signature advocacy efforts was the Red Dress Heart Truth campaign, which is designed to raise heart awareness among women through industry partnerships.

 In 2010, Nabel returned to Brigham and Women’s Hospital as president and Professor of Medicine at Harvard Medical School.
 At Brigham Health, Nabel led an organizational transformation focused on innovation and building a collaborative culture to reshape healthcare delivery, compassionate care, scientific discovery, and training the next generation of medical and scientific leaders.
 Her focus was on global expansion of Brigham Health, research commercialization and philanthropy, having raised more than $1.75 billion.
 In 2021, Nabel joined ModeX Therapeutics, a company she founded with Drs.
 Gary Nabel and Elias Zerhouni focused on immune therapies for cancer and infectious diseases.